microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-analyzedemail-remediate.md

 ---
-title: "Triger move and delete remediation Action "
+title: "Trigger move and delete remediation Action "
-description: " Triger move and delete action against a threat." ms.localizationpriority: medium ms.prod: "security"
+description: " Trigger move and delete action against a threat." ms.localizationpriority: medium ms.prod: "security"
 doc_type: apiPageType
 ---

-# Triger move and delete email remediation Action
+# Trigger move and delete email remediation Action

 Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Remediation means to take prescribed action against a threat.
 The analyzedEmails/remediate API is to remove potential threats from end-user's mailboxes by triggering email purge actions like move to junk, move to deleted items, soft delete, hard delete or move to inbox etc. These APIs enable scenarios and use cases such as SOAR integration, playbooks, and automations.
+For more information read [email remediation, trigger action and track actions](microsoft-365/security/office-365-security/remediate-malicious-email-delivered-office-365.md).

 ## Permissions